Will the Church Go Through the Great Tribulation?

 4. He tells us to be on the alert, prepared at all times by doing His will (24:42-25:13).
 Those who are disobedient will be spiritually unclothed, asleep and unprepared to meet Him (Mark 13:35, Luke 12:35 and Rev 16:15).

-The pre-tribulation rapture requires that there will be two second comings of Christ: the first in secret, invisibly for His church and the second visibly, in glory with His church to bring judgement on the earth.
+The pre-tribulation rapture requires that Christ’s return be in two stages: the first without forewarning, invisibly for His church and the second visibly, in glory with His church to bring judgement on the earth.
 But is this what we find in Scripture?

 How Will Jesus Come Again?